 Function is listed for each Integration Cycle (horizontally), for each Track (vertically) to be incorporated into builds and testing of that Integration Cycle.
 Functionality for any Track in that Integration Cycle may have dependency on function listed for any other Track.
 Function listed is minimum planned function; greater function than listed could be delivered; less function delivered requires a workaround.
 Greater function than listed can be designed, integrated, and distributed throughout the Integration Cycle.
 The Program Manager usually creates a strawman, to be iterated to achieve agreement among stakeholders.

 These images also foreshadow how we can organize Agile methodology sprints to develop product function and organizational capabilities along tracks, integration cycle by integration cycle, to manage the Program.
-That will be discussed in Post Advice for Program Managers: 7-Quantified Phased, Quantified Agile Programs.
+That will be discussed in Post Advice for Program Managers: 6-Quantified Agile for Hardware.

 Focus on Critical Path: Identify, design, and maintain the planned critical path.
 Mitigate impacts to critical path, and thereby to overall Schedule.